How EDI is used in the Retail Industry?

 3. Invoicing

 In the final stage, the supplier issues an EDI invoice (EDI 810) to request payments for products delivered.
 EDI 810 document consists of invoice details like invoice number, date, shipping details, payment terms, and item information like information including prices and quantities, discounts, and more.
-To this, the retailer will respond back with EDI remittance advice (EDI 820) and sends it to the supplier to confirm payment
+To this, the retailer will respond with EDI remittance advice (EDI 820) and send it to the supplier to confirm payment

 Benefits of EDI in the Retail Industry